NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/HEALTH_RECORDS_README.md

 ## Overview

-This is an enhanced Hospital Management System with comprehensive Health Record Management capabilities and role-based access control.
+This is an enhanced Health Record Management System with comprehensive Health Record Management capabilities and role-based access control.
 The system supports six user roles, each with specific permissions and access rights tailored to their responsibilities in a healthcare environment.

 ## User Roles and Access Rights